 The primary functions of this committee include monitoring asset allocations for internally managed funds as well as nominated company funds, within approved parameters.
-The committee also considers and approves new mortgage loans for a related scheme for which EQT acts as responsible entity and develops proposals for new investment products.
+The committee also considers and approves new mortgage loans for the EQT Wholesale Mortgage Income Fund and develops proposals for new investment products.